 This is especially important in the first two weeks (read here to know why).
 Now the baby is your priority and anything else can wait.
 Another thing to focus is YOURSELF.
 I know it is not easy to get a good rest in the early days with your newborn, but try your best.
 If you have totally-wreck night sleep, try to catch some naps while your baby naps.

-Also, pay attention to your food and drink.
+Also, pay attention to your diet.
 You want to have as nutritious food as possible to nourish your body, and subsequently your baby.
 Stay hydrated and drink enough liquid.
 Water, juice, milk, whatever.
 A normal adult needs in average 2 liters of water to drink per day.
 And now your body is working hard to produce precious milk for your baby.
 So, drink even more!
 Don’t let your busy schedule of taking care of your newborn prevent you from having healthy meals (PS: healthy meals postpartum is affordable.
 I’ll talk about it in the future post).

 So here they are.
 Five common breastfeeding mistakes that I DID in the early days of breastfeeding my first born, which ruined my milk supply.